-Workforce training funds is used to reimburse businesses for the cost of training new workers or retraining existing workers with skills necessary for specific economic opportunities and industrial expansion initiatives.
+Workforce Development Training Funds (WDTF) is used to reimburse businesses for the cost of training new workers or retraining existing workers with skills necessary for specific economic opportunities and industrial expansion initiatives.
 The Idaho Department of Labor offers:

 - Training reimbursement for new and expanding businesses

 - Emphasis on transferable skills and structured training programs with an education partner

 - Business entity representing a consortium of at least three industry partners with a similar occupational training need; all three partners must meet current WDTF business requirements